alassek/jquery.rest/README.markdown

 ### Regarding authenticity_token ###

 Currently this assumes that you are putting the `authenticity_token` for the page in a JS variable called `window.AUTH_TOKEN`.
 This is simple enough to change if you want to do it differently.

+If you do not define window.AUTH_TOKEN, jquery.rest will simply ignore this feature.